bugvorus/Audit_Findings/README.md

 ## This repository contains my audit findings submitted to private clients and contests.

-I will update it whenever I have time and add new, interesting findings.
+I will update it whenever I find time and will add new and interesting findings.